 The Pillar III disclosures are not subject to external audit, except to the extent that any such disclosures are also required for the purpose of the preparation of the Group's International Financial Reporting Standards Financial Statements.
-Nonetheless, these disclosures have been internally reviewed by the Group as well as independently checked by KPMG.
+These disclosures are prepared and reviewed by the Regulatory Reporting team within the Group's Finance department.
+Information is sourced from the Risk Management, Legal and Human Resources departments and from the prudential reporting submitted by the Finance department.
 The Pillar III disclosures have been approved by the Bank's Audit Committee and the Board of Directors (the 'Board').